 Q. What do I have to do to get my degree attested?

 A. If you currently have a degree which was obtained at a campus based university in the country you are from, then attesting your certificates will not be a problem, although we do suggest that you use an 'apostille service' in your country to complete the process, as it is easy to make an error and have it rejected by your government.

-Unfortunately, at this time, it is not always possible to have our certification attested (notarization is not a problem).
+Unfortunately, at this time, it is not always possible to have our certification attested in certain countries (notarization is not a problem).
 We are a ‘cloud based’ university (similar to 'The Open University') and not a ‘campus based’ university.
-In most countries, government attesting of certificates is reserved for universities that have a campus and are based there.
-This is primarily a monetary issue and largely due to the taxation each government receives from their campus based universities, and the interest they make by providing student loans.
+In most countries, government attesting of certification is reserved only for universities that have a campus and are based inside the country.
+This is primarily a monetary issue, and largely due to the taxation each government receives from their campus based universities, and the interest they make by providing student loans!

 The future of education is changing at a rapid pace and we expect that one day, all government labor departments, around the globe, will realize that 'distance learning' education is quickly becoming the new 'normal' in the 21st century, and they will need to make way for it, especially when you consider that the curriculum of 'distance learning' courses, such as ours, is in no way different to those offered by any ‘campus based’ university throughout the world.